VonHeikemen/lsp-zero-docs/content/v4.x/guide/migrate-from-v2-branch.md

 ## Setup lua_ls using mason-lspconfig

-When using mason-lspconfig, if you want to configure a language server you need to add a handler with the name of the language server.
+When using `mason-lspconfig (v1.32.0)`, if you want to configure a language server you need to add a handler with the name of the language server.
 In this handler you will assign a lua function, and inside this function you will configure the server.

 ```lua
 require('mason').setup({})